U.S. asks Mexico to review GM plant labor allegations in test of new trade deal

 Mexico’s labor ministry on Tuesday said it found “serious irregularities in the union-led worker vote at the GM factory and ordered a new vote to be held within 30 days.

-The Mexican ministry's decision followed pressure from U.S. lawmakers on GM (GM.N) after some Mexican officials had said some ballots were destroyed during the vote, which was intended for the Silao plant's 6,000 union workers to ratify their labor contract. read more
+The Mexican ministry’s decision followed pressure from U.S. lawmakers on GM after some Mexican officials had said some ballots were destroyed during the vote, which was intended for the Silao plant’s 6,000 union workers to ratify their labor contract.

 A key U.S. goal for the USMCA, negotiated by the Trump administration, was to strengthen Mexican unions to help drive up wages and slow the migration of U.S. auto production to Mexico.
 GM won key changes to USMCA that allowed it to continue to build hundreds of thousands of high-profit pickups in Mexico for export to the United States annually.